-F’in’g explains the discontinuity of ethics and its intersubjectivity.
+F’in’g explains, among other properties of human nature, the discontinuity of ethics and its intersubjectivity.

-Ethics is a function of frequency (ν) and spacetime (st).
-What is ethical on a level of a gene is not ethical on the level of cell or human being.
-What is ethical for humanity (ν= 7billion) in the next 10 years is not ethical for humanity on a scale of 100.000years.
+Ethics is a function of frequency, energy, momentum (ν), and spacetime (st).
+What is ethical on the gene level is not ethical on the level of a cell or human being.
+What is ethical for humanity (ν= 7 billion) in the next 10 years is not ethical for humanity on a scale of 100.000 years.

-Morality (in contrast to ethics) resides in the domain of Newtonian, analogue physics.
+Morality (in contrast to ethics) resides in the domain of Newtonian analog physics.

-We can not establish both functions of ethics in the same moment: better that we establish (ν) less we know about (st); and vice versa.
-Ethics is in a domain of Heisenberg uncertainty principle that is valid for extremely small or extremely large entities.
-Morality is measured set of values that safely resides in the realm of human size (ν) and human size (st).
+We cannot establish both ethics functions simultaneously: better that we establish (ν) less we know about (st); and vice versa.
+Ethics is in a domain of the Heisenberg uncertainty principle that is valid for extremely small or extremely large entities.
+Morality is a measured set of values that safely resides in the realm of human size (ν) and human size (st).

-Buddhism is ethics and not morality.
-It is not explained in Newtonian (continual) terms.
+Buddhism for instance is ethics and not morality.
+It cannot be explained in Newtonian (continual) terms.
 Buddhism resides in the realm of the phase transition between universes.
 It can be »explained« as a story from the standpoint of entanglement in physics.
-Entanglement in spacetime is in fact scientifically explained reincarnation.
+Entanglement in spacetime is, in fact, scientifically explained reincarnation.